hugsy/gef/docs/commands/context.md

 ### Adding custom context panes ###

-As well as using the built in context panes, you can add your own custom pane that will be displated at each break-like event with all the other panes.
+As well as using the built in context panes, you can add your own custom pane that will be displayed at each break-like event with all the other panes.
 Custom panes can be added using the api:
 ```python
 register_external_context_pane(pane_name, display_pane_function, pane_title_function)
 ```

-Check the [api](../api.md) documentation to see a full usage of the api.
-Custom panes added act just like normal panes, meaning you can disable them in the context layout config.
+Check the [api](../api.md) documentation to see a full usage of the registration api.

 ### Editing context layout ###